Upgrading to Airflow 3¶

 A long running Airflow instance can accumulate a substantial amount of data that are no longer required (for example, old XCom data).
 Schema changes will be a part of the Airflow 3 upgrade process.
 These schema changes can take a long time if the database is large.
 For a faster, safer migration, we recommend that you clean up your Airflow meta-database before the upgrade.
 You can use the

-with no errors.
-If you have to resolve errors from dag processing, ensure you deploy your changes to your old instance prior to upgrade, and wait until your dags have all been reprocessed (and all errors gone) before you proceed with upgrade.
+AirflowDagDuplicatedIdException.
+You should be able to runairflow dags reserializewith no errors.
+If you have to resolve errors from Dag processing, ensure you deploy your changes to your old instance prior to upgrade, and wait until your Dags have all been reprocessed (and all errors gone) before you proceed with upgrade.

 Step 4: Install the Standard Provider¶